Title: On the Verge (Prelude to an Admission of Love)

 “I’m a medical doctor,” Scully interrupts.
 “I can monitor myself.”

-“Dr. Scully,” Taumata says, using her title for the first time, “we both know doctors are notorious for disregarding their own symptoms."
+“Dr. Scully,” Taumata says, using Scully’s title now that she’s been made aware of it, “we both know doctors are notorious for disregarding their own symptoms."

 “I’ll keep an eye on her,” Mulder says before Scully’s obvious indignation turns into a full-blown argument.
 “I promise I’ll reach out for help if anything happens.”